Oven-roasted potatoes and onions are delightfully crispy and so very tasty. It’s an easy recipe, too: the oven does all the work!

 It’s also important to stir the roasted potatoes and onions after about 20 minutes in the oven.
 Otherwise, they tend to stick to the bottom of the pan.

-If you prefer, you can use melted butter in these oven roasted potatoes and onions.
-I made it with both olive oil and butter, and both versions were excellent, so it’s really up to you.
+If you prefer, you can use melted butter in this recipe instead of the olive oil.
+I made it with both, and both versions were excellent, so it’s really up to you.

 What to serve with roasted potatoes and onions?